 Bringing it all together

-Many organizations are now looking for ways to help translate the approaches and concepts of Zero Trust, SASE and SSE into their own security architectures.
-As an example, one recent customer who was already using threat protection capabilities in the Proofpoint Cloud App Security Broker (CASB) and Proofpoint Email Security solutions further converged and optimized around our technology by adding Proofpoint Browser Isolation, Proofpoint Web Security and Proofpoint Zero Trust Network Access (ZTNA).
+Many organizations are now looking for ways to help translate the approaches and concepts of Zero Trust, SASE and SSE into their own cybersecurity architectures.
+As an example, one recent customer who was already using threat protection capabilities in the Proofpoint Cloud App Security Broker (CASB) and Proofpoint Email Security solutions further converged and optimized around our technology by adding Proofpoint Browser Isolation, Proofpoint Web Security and Proofpoint Secure Access.
 This vendor optimization approach has led to several positive outcomes for our customer, including the ability to:

 Establish uniform policies: Managing multiple policies for application governance, data security and threat protection across multiple products had become unwieldly and untenable for our customer.
 The lack of policy uniformity had plagued legacy products, including those for data loss prevention (DLP), for years.
 Prior to converging and optimizing around our technology, the customer lacked uniform rules and event scenarios at different points in the environment (cloud, web, endpoint, email).